 Fennel is a wonder herb when it comes to tummy mischief.
 It’s most commonly

 known for soothing tummy aches but it sure does more than that!
 Fennel has the ability to give us energy by enhancing appetite, digestion, and absorption.
 It can help the human body break down and digest fatty foods too!
 Not only that, but it has the power to stabilize blood sugar levels and reduce sugar cravings.
 In my opinion, this is a great herb to incorporate while trying to step away from the common American diet.
 (Lots of fat & sugar sound familiar?!)
 Fennel can definitely settle the tummy so it helps us out with colic and bloating.
 You know that pink drink commonly advertised on the TV for stomach troubles?
 Fennel is certainly an herbal comparison to it since it relieves heartburn, indigestion, nausea, upset stomach, and diarrhea!
-Wooee!
-It’s quite the herb in the tummy department.
-Yay for fennel!!

 Ginger (Zingiber officinale)

 Ginger is one of those herbs that has created quite the buzz in the media these days.
 Known for it’s tummy soothing abilities and it’s anti-inflammatory properties, ginger is a great herb to talk about when discussing gut health.
-It’s a warming digestive stimulant which helps to improve both digestion and appetite.
-Ginger also removes buildup of toxins which can enhance our immunity and prevent any further inflammation from occurring.
+It’s a warming digestive stimulant that helps to improve both digestion and appetite.
+Ginger also removes the buildup of toxins which can enhance our immunity and prevent any further inflammation from occurring.
 It helps to relieve indigestion, gas, nausea, IBS, and food allergies.
 Ginger can also help pregnant mamas who are experiencing morning sickness...and for all you party animals out there--It’s great for relieving hangovers!